-Running the regression
+4.4 Running the regression

-In the first regression we are going to run, there will only be one predictor variable 'general ability' at age 11, n920, which is a continuous variable.
-We are going to use the 'logit' command which displays the untransformed beta coefficients, which are in log-odd units, and their confidence intervals.
+In the first logistic regression we are going to run, there will only be one predictor variable, 'general ability' at age 11 (n920), which is a continuous variable.
+We are going to use the 'logit' command which will provide us with the untransformed beta coefficients (in logodd units) and their confidence intervals.
 These are often difficult to interpret, so are sometimes converted into odds ratios.
 If we wanted to get the odds ratios we could use the command 'logistic' instead of 'logit' or add the 'or' option (', or') to the 'logit' example below.
 The odds ratio is the odds of success for one group divided by the odds of success for the other group, where in this example 'success' is the odds of being obese or not obese.
 When running a logistic regression in Stata, the dependent variable should be specified immediately after the 'logit' command, followed by the predictor variable(s).

-Command logit obese42 n920 0 Logistic regre ession r of obs = 4497 42.48 Output Log likelihood l = -1892.558° 7 > chi2 0.0000 obese42 Coef.
+Command logit obese42 n92 0 Logistic regre ession Numbe r of obs 5 = 4497 LR ch i2(1) = 42.48 Prob > chi2 = Log likelihood Log likelihood = -1892.5587 = 0.0111 Output obese42 Coef.
 Std.
 Err.
 Z P> z [95% Conf.
-Interval] n920 cons 0179825 9080353 .0027596 -6.52 -7.09 0.000 0233 -1.158 0125738 6570925
+Interval] n920 0179825 .0027596 -6.52 0.000 0233 3912 0125738 cons 9080353 .1280344 -7.09 0.000 -1.158 3978 6570925

 The output above shows that the log likelihood of the fitted model is -1892.56.
 The number itself does not have much meaning, but when used in comparisons with other models, it can help to identify if the reduced model fits significantly better than the full model (which we will come back to later when we include other predictors in the model).
-The overall model is statistically significant (chi-square = 42.48, p=<.001), which means the model including 'general ability at age 11' fits the data statistically significantly better than the model without it, i.e. a model with no predictors.
+The overall model is statistically significant (chi-square = 42.48, p=<.001 which means the model including aria-describedby="tt" class="glossaryLink" data-cmtooltip="General ability is a term used to describe cognitive ability, and is sometimes used as a proxy for intelligent quotient (IQ) scores.">general ability at age 11' fits the data statistically significantly better than the model without it, i.e. a model with no predictors.
 The 'pseudo R-squared' gives a very general idea of the proportion of variance accounted for by the model; however it is not a reliable statistic, hence its name 'pseudo'.

 In the table, we can see the coefficient, the standard error, the z statistic, associated p-values and the 95% confidence intervals of the coefficients.
-'General ability at age 11' is statistically significant (Z=-6.52, p<.001).
-For every 1 unit decrease in general ability, the log odds of being obese (compared to not being obese) increases by 0.018.
+'General ability at age 11' is statistically significant (Z=-6.52, p<.001 for every unit decrease in aria-describedby="tt" class="glossaryLink" data-cmtooltip="General ability is a term used to describe cognitive ability, and is sometimes used as a proxy for intelligent quotient (IQ) scores.">general ability, the log odds of being obese (compared to not being obese) increases by 0.018.

-Updating the regression model
+4.5 Updating the regression model

-Including potential confounding variables
+4.5.1 Including potential confounding variables